Film / ThanksKilling

-- Batter Up: Kristen uses one against the turkey.
+- Batter Up!: Kristen uses a bat against the turkey.

-- Big Damn Heroes: Oscar showing up to blast the turkey as it flees its tipi.
-It gets better, though.
+- Big Damn Heroes: Oscar showing up to blast the turkey as it flees its teepee.
+It comes back to life later, though.

 - Bittersweet Ending: At least Johnny's dad died thinking his son was a football star again.

 - Black Comedy Rape: Right after killing her boyfriend while he was having sex with her, the Turkey proceeds to replace him and have sex with her before killing her.
 Don't ask.

 - Blah Blah Blah: The turkey's response to the group reading the demonic saying meant to rob him of his powers, until it actually starts affecting him.

 - Blood from the Mouth: Johnny's death (he was stabbed with an electric carving knife, but it never really focuses on the wound itself).

 - Boom, Headshot: The turkey blows a guy's head off with a shotgun, and later sustains a gunshot wound to the face courtesy of Oscar.